Sentiment Analysis Using Averaged Weighted Word Vector Features: Method

-where $n_{in}$ and $n_{out}$ are the number of input and output units in the weight tensor, respectively.
-We used d filters, which are equal to the dimension of input.
+where $n_{in}$ is the number of units that feed into this unit, and $n_{out}$ is the number of units this result is fed to.
+Again, we used 600 filters, which is equal to the dimension of the input.

+These filters are applied at each layer of the network.
+That is, a discrete convolution is performed for each filter on each input data, and the results of these convolutions are fed to the next layer of convolutions or a fully connected layer.

-As the loss function, we used binary cross loss entropy for positive and negative sentiments (IMDB dataset\cite{Stanford:11}) and categorical cross-entropy loss for positive, negative, and neutral sentiments (Semeval 2016 Task 5 dataset\cite{Semeval5:16} and Semeval 2015 Task 12 dataset\cite{Semeval12:15}).
+During training, the values in the filters are optimized with backpropagation by using a loss function.
+We used the binary cross entropy for positive/negative sentiments (IMDB dataset\cite{Stanford:11}) and categorical cross-entropy loss for positive/negative/neutral sentiments (Semeval 2016 dataset\cite{Semeval5:16}).